 The way you add alternative text to an image will vary with the authoring tool:

-- Add Alternative Text in Microsoft Word 2016 (Diablo Community College)
+- Add Alternative Text in Microsoft Office 365 (Microsoft)

-- Add Alternative Text in Older versions of Microsoft Word (Access Project at Colorado State University)
+- Add Alternative Text in Older Versions of Microsoft Office (Colorado State University)

 - Add Alternative Text in Google Docs (Luis Perez)

 - Add Alternative Text in Pages for Mac (Luis Perez)

 - Add Alternative Text in iBooks Author (Apple)